BetterThanTomorrow/calva-docs/docs/customizing.md

 Don't like the defaults?
 On this page we can collect some of the customizations that people have done, and maybe write a thing or two about it some day.

-Tip For VS Code newcomers: The search box in **Settings** is your friend.
+Tip for VS Code newcomers: The search box in **Settings** is your friend.
 Also, some Calva settings are more complex than the Settings UI can handle.
 VS Code will then show you a link to `settings.json`.
 And VS Code's built-in `json` extension is awesome.
-To add settings for, say Calva's Pretty Printing, search for ”prettyprint” in VS Code Settings and follow the link to `settings.json`.
+To add settings for Calva's Pretty Printing, for example, search for ”prettyprint” in VS Code Settings and follow the link to `settings.json`.
 Start typing ”calvapretty” until auto-complete suggests `calva.prettyPrintingOptions`.
 Press ENTER and VS Code will fill in these defaults:

 ```json
     "calva.prettyPrintingOptions": {